Ibrahim5aad/sample-house-info/README.md

     127.0.0.1 singlepageapplication
     127.0.0.1 webapplication
     ```
-4. Run the service containers.
+4. Open the console in the "Solution Items" folder and run the service containers.
     ```shell
     docker compose up --build
     ```